-Friends of Hwange (FOH) is a locally registered NGO that is totally reliant on donor funds.
+Friends of Hwange (FOH) is a locally registered NGO that is totally reliant on donor funds to exist.

 History of Friends of Hwange